owenstranathan/owenstranathan.github.io/_posts/2017-08-30-Building-a-MediaPlayer-for-Android-I.markdown

 So a good place to start when writing an application is to make the thing you know you need.
-(Actually it would probably be best to start with a perfect abstraction and building everything up from first principles, perfectly abstracting visuals away from logic and logic away from data, and so on and so forth.
-But you can't do that right away because when you first start anything you always have no fucking clue what you're doing.)
+(Actually it would probably be best to start with a perfect abstraction and building everything up from first principles.
+But you can't do that right away because, again, you have no fucking clue what you're doing!)

 So I need a layout, let's learn how that works.

 In Android Studio there are 2 ways to edit an application's layout.

-The first is to use the weird/difficult to understand GUI or just edit the xml using the preview renderer for reference as you hopelessly mash the keyboard hoping that each change to the code is the one that moves that fucking button down 2 millimeters, god damn it!
+The first is to use the weird/difficult to understand GUI editor that comes with Android Studio (which is a weird because it's a GUI for editing GUIs) or just edit the xml file that is edited by the GUI using the preview renderer for reference as you hopelessly mash the keyboard hoping that each change to the code is the one that moves that fucking button down 2 millimeters, god damn it!

 I opt for the later and just spend all my time staring at a text editor because I'm a robot